Independence - A Child of History

 British General 1887-1976

 Montgomery took over the command of the British eighth army in the Egyptian Western desert 1942.
 Rommel's German Afrika Corps were at the gates of Cairo but were also at the full stretch of the German supply lines.
 The battle of El Alamein (actually a small railway station) was a turning point in the second world war and a complete victory for the allies.
 Although the Axis forces retreated to Tunisia and still fought a series of bitter rear guard and limited offensive actions the war in Africa was all but over.
 This successful campaign after so many defeats made Montgomery a national British Hero.

 Monty went on to plan the Market Garden operation (the air-assault of the main Dutch bridge river crossings at Veghel, Son, Grave, Nijmegen and Arnhem) an attempt to shorten the war in one operation.
-A partly successful mission but overall costly, a Bridge to Far.
+A partly successful mission but overall very costly, a Bridge to Far.